-We love Excel and Google Sheets.
-But there’s a limit to what you can do with them.
+Excel and Google Sheets are important tools but there’s a limit to what you can do with them

 Despite the limitations of Excel or Google Sheets forecasting, most FP&A teams still prefer spreadsheets to analyze and report data and create forecasts.